Agricultural Water Use Efficiency

 When are they due?

-AWMPs for large water suppliers must be completed and adopted by December 31st, 2012, December 31st, 2015, and December 31st each following 5 year cycle, and submitted to DWR no later than 30 days after adoption.
+- AWMPs for large agricultural water suppliers must be completed and adopted by April 1, 2021 and every five years thereafter, and submitted electronically to DWR no later than 30 days after adoption.

 Efficient Water Management Practices (EWMPs) Nexus